-Sugar has been linked to many health problems, but did you know that it can contribute to aging your skin?
+Sugar has been linked to many health problems, but did you know that it can contribute to aging?

 Excessive sugar weakens the immune system, promotes inflammation throughout your whole body, and feeds yeast and other pathogenic microorganisms.
 Research has shown it contributes to cardiovascular disease,8 metabolic disease,7 diabetes,8 weight gain,7 obesity,8 and probably even IBS9 and a lot more.